You must learn basic photography. If you want to make successful photographs, that's where it all starts.

 can fool your meter.
 If you want to get

-creative, you can't leave your exposure on auto.
+creative, don't leave your exposure on auto.

 What are all these different camera modes?
 They're a bit confusing, especially when you first learn basic photography principles.